I am half blind, I am half deaf; I am half Helen Keller.

 Chelsea began her work in Hawaii after discovering that, due to budget cuts, the state had stopped conducting mandatory school vision and hearing tests in 1995.
 After contacting the Maui Lions Club and one local school, Chelsea flew out to present her idea.
 When she returned to Texas to a week later, she devised a plan to screen each student in every public school on Maui and its neighboring islands, Lanai and Molokai.

-Nowadays, Chelsea divides her time between Maui and Texas.
-As of April 2017, half-Helen Foundation will have screened over 32,000 children in Hawaii and Texas!
-If children need additional services after being screened, they can receive a full eye exam and corrective wear from other nonprofit organizations that half Helen partners with.
+Nowadays, Chelsea lives in Texas and returns to Maui twice each year!
+As of 2018, half-Helen Foundation will have screened over 40,000 children in Hawaii and Texas!
+If children need additional services after being screened, hH works to ensure they receive a full eye exam and corrective wear.